-As COVID-19 unfolds, many people are facing major unexpected challenges.
-Throughout the country, small businesses are particularly affected, working to cope with the loss of foot traffic and sales that their business plan relies on.
-While owners are trying to find creative ways to sell their products and services, there are ways you can still support your favorite local businesses, even while you’re stuck at home.
+Many small business owners are still working to cope with the loss of foot traffic and sales that their business plan relies on and make up for lost sales from the past year.
+While owners are trying to find creative ways to sell their products and services, there are ways you can still support your favorite local businesses, even if you’re still not doing much in-person shopping.
 Here are six simple ways you can help out.

 Reaching out to your favorite local shops and services through social media platforms can go a long way to drive optimism and boost morale.
 Even if you aren’t able to offer financial support, simply engaging online and providing words of encouragement can help ease the loneliness business owners are feeling as they adjust to not seeing their regular customers.